-Elise has worked to reform healthcare with common sense solutions to lower costs, improve quality, and increase accessibility for North Country families.
-This includes: protecting those with pre-existing conditions; allowing families and businesses to shop for insurance across state lines; pursuing real tort reform; fighting the waste, fraud, and abuse that costs our healthcare system billions each year; and allowing individuals and families to purchase insurance on the same tax-advantaged basis as businesses.
+Elise has worked to reform healthcare with common sense solutions to lower costs, improve quality and increase accessibility for North Country families.
+This includes protecting those with pre-existing conditions; allowing families and businesses to shop for insurance across state lines; pursuing real tort reform; fighting the waste, fraud, and abuse that costs our healthcare system billions each year; and allowing individuals and families to purchase insurance on the same tax-advantaged basis as businesses.

 Elise introduced the Community Health Investment, Modernization and Excellence (CHIME) Act of 2017 to extend the Community Health Centers Fund for five years.
-In New York’s 21st district, federally qualified Community Health Centers like Hudson Headwaters, North Country Family Health, and the Community Health Center of the North Country provide over 95,000 people in the North Country with critical healthcare and preventative services.
+In New York’s 21st district, federally qualified Community Health Centers like Hudson Headwaters, North Country Family Health and the Community Health Center of the North Country provide over 95,000 people in the North Country with critical healthcare and preventative services.
 The overwhelming bipartisan support for CHIME was critical in passing legislation in the House to extend the Community Health Center Fund for two years.

 Elise is also a strong advocate for the Children’s Health Insurance Program (CHIP) that supports over 21,000 children in our district.
 She has consistently voted to reauthorize this bipartisan program.

-Elise is a supporter of the 340b prescription drug program that is used by constituents across our district.
+Elise is a supporter of the 340b prescription drug program that is used by constituents and hospitals across our district.
 She also helped to pass H.R.
 1955, the Rural Hospital Access Act – bipartisan legislation to ensure that funding is secured on a permanent basis for Medicare Dependent and Low-Volume hospitals, an important issue for rural hospitals in our region.

 She is also a member of the Bipartisan Opioid Task Force, supporting an agenda of legislation aimed at solving the drug epidemic facing many North Country families.
-She has also supported legislation that would deal with the four corners of addiction––prevention, treatment, recovery, and law enforcement––and co-sponsored the Community Action Opioid Response Act which aims to grant money directly to our community leaders fighting this battle.
+She has supported legislation that would deal with the four corners of addiction––prevention, treatment, recovery and law enforcement––and co-sponsored the Community Action Opioid Response Act which aims to grant money directly to our community leaders fighting this battle.

-Elise is committed to continuing to work with her colleagues on bipartisan legislation to build a healthcare system that lowers costs, improves quality, and increases access for North Country families.
+Elise is committed to continuing to work with her colleagues on bipartisan legislation to build a healthcare system that lowers costs, improves quality and increases access for North Country families.